 Feedback is essential for video coaching

 Last month, Swivl made it easier than ever to give feedback in video observations with the latest Teams by Swivl release—Sessions.
-A Session is a five-step process that keeps the conversation around videos organized, clear, and actionable.
+A Session is a four-step process that keeps the conversation around videos organized, clear, and actionable.

 - Start with setting an Intention.
 This helps you define your “look-fors” for yourself and for your feedback partners.